 - If you want to open an account in person, schedule an appointment

-- Move without checking if you have ample access to your bank in a new city 🙁
+- Move without checking if you have ample access to your current bank in a new city 🙁

 - Don’t do a wire transfer unless you’re comfortable having no access to your money for a week and you are OK with potential transfer fees

-While I eventually was able to successfully close my accounts, avoid bank fees and start fresh with a new financial institution, I know without a doubt that I didn’t plan properly or take the easy route.
+While I eventually was able to successfully close my old bank accounts, avoid bank fees and start fresh with a new financial institution, I know without a doubt that I didn’t plan properly or take the easy route.

 Now, It’s your turn.
 Pass this wisdom on.